-- Play any Listening conversation, story, or information only once unless the student has the designated support that allows replays. - If the student does not answer or gives an answer that is not clear, you may replay the question or say, "Tell/Show me again." - If the student still does not answer, select No Response (NR) and move to the next question.
+- Play any Listening conversation, story, or information only once unless the student has the designated support that allows replays. - If the student does not respond to a question, reprompt, "What do you think is the best answer?" - If the student does not answer or gives an answer that is not clear, you may replay the question or say, "Tell/Show me again."